Zzixin/Travelling-Trojan/Student_Report.md

 <p align="center"><img src="img/Student_compare.png"  width="400"/></p>

 As we can see, the runtime of brute force is much higher than others when the number of nodes get larger.

+In this experiment, I run several cases using the above algorithms.
+- For Bruteforce and Backtracking these kinds of exhaustive search, the results are definitely right, but it takes too long for the algorithms to run.
+When the number of places is bigger than 15, it will take more than 5 minutes.
+The exhaustive search is not practical for too many nodes.
+- For 2-opt and 3-opt, I tried up to 50 inputs, and the results of the two algorithms are all optimal.
+They also don't need too much time to run.
+Therefore, when there are more than 15 inputs, the heuristic implementation is preferred.
+- For genetic algorithm, although the running time is short, it cannot get the optimal result when the number of input is bigger than 12.

 ## Step5: Cycle detection:
 For this section, we use a square-shaped subgraph of the original graph by using four corrdinates.
 And it follows the order of left, right, upper and lower bounds.
 We are tring to determine if there is a cycle path in that subgraph.